-This memorandum explains the procedures to request re-determinations and file appeals under the Special Import Measures Act (SIMA).
+Re-determinations and appeals are processed under the Special Import Measures Act (SIMA).

 1. After an assessment of anti-dumping and/or countervailing duties has been made, SIMA provides for several levels of re-determinations and appeals.
 Re-determinations can be made by a designated officer or the President of the Canada Border Services Agency (CBSA) (President).
-The President's re-determination may be further appealed to the Canadian International Trade Tribunal (Tribunal), or to a binational panel in the case of goods of a North American Free Trade Agreement (NAFTA) country.
+The President's re-determination may be further appealed to the Canadian International Trade Tribunal (Tribunal), or to a binational panel in the case of goods of a CUSMA country.

 2. The first level of review for a determination or deemed determination made under section 56 of SIMA is a designated officer re-determination.
 Under section 57 of SIMA, the designated officer may re-determine any determination where a request is made, or where the designated officer deems it advisable.
 The second level of review is a re-determination by the President.
 Under section 59 of SIMA, the President may re-determine any determination or re-determination made by a designated officer where a request is made, or where the President deems it advisable.

 3. A request for re-determination cannot be filed with respect to provisional duties as these duties will either be refunded or finalized after a Tribunal order or finding.
-With respect to the final assessments of these duties, a request for re-determination may be filed with the President.
+With respect to the final assessments of these duties, which are made in accordance with section 55 of SIMA, a request for re-determination may be filed with the President.

-4. For information on the liability, payment and refund of provisional, anti-dumping, or countervailing duty, and on the CBSA's enforcement of the Tribunal findings or orders, please see Memorandum D14-1-7, Assessment of Anti-dumping and Countervailing Duties Under the Special Import Measures Act.
+4. For information on the liability, payment and refund of provisional, anti-dumping, or countervailing duty, and on the CBSA's enforcement of the Tribunal findings or orders, please see Memorandum D14-1-7, Assessment and payment of duties under the Special Import Measures Act.

 5. A request for re-determination may cover:

-- (d) the amount of the export subsidy; or
+- the amount of the export subsidy or

-- (e) whether the goods are of the same description as those described in the order or finding of the Tribunal or in the order of the Governor in Council.
+- whether the goods are of the same description as those described in the order or finding of the Tribunal or in the order of the Governor in Council

 6. A request may be filed by the importer or the importer's agent.
 An importer may submit a request to the CBSA only if all duties owing on the goods have been paid.
 The CBSA will reject requests when importers have not paid the duties for the goods at issue.

-7. In the case of goods of a NAFTA country, the government of that NAFTA country or the producer, manufacturer or exporter of the goods, if they are of that NAFTA country, may file a request.
+7. In the case of goods of a CUSMA country, the government of that CUSMA country or the producer, manufacturer or exporter of the goods, if they are of that CUSMA country, may file a request.
 These requests will be reviewed whether or not the importer has paid the duties owing on the goods.

-8. A request for re-determination must be filed within 90 days of the CBSA officer's or the designated officer's decision.
+8. A request for re-determination must be filed within 90 days of the designated officer's decision.